 Exhibition : "Charles De Gaulle, his war route from 1940 to 1944" presented at the Museum of the Battle of Normandy from 18th May to 22th September

-Bayeux museums participate to the European Night of Museums on Saturday 18 MAY - Free entrance from 8.00 pm to midnight!
+Bayeux museums participate to the European Heritage Days on Saturday 21 SEPTEMBER and Sunday 22 SEPTEMBER - Free entrance.

 Located at the gateway to the D-Day beaches, the Memorial Museum of the Battle of Normandy is the only museum which presents all of the military operations which took place on Norman soil over the summer months of 1944.